Youngkin administration rolls back protections for transgender students

-Gov. Glenn Youngkin’s administration undid the state department of education’s policy to protect transgender students all at once on Friday.
-It rewrote model policies strengthening transgender students' rights in order to emphasize parents’ rights.
+Gov. Glenn Youngkin’s administration undid the Virginia Department of Education’s policy to protect transgender students all at once on Friday.
+It rewrote model policies that strengthened transgender students’ rights in order to emphasize parents’ rights.

 The “2022 Model Policies On The Privacy, Dignity And Respect For All Students And Parents In Virginia’s Public Schools,” which the administration released quietly Friday, will require students to use school bathrooms that match the sex they were assigned at birth, effective immediately.